edgarlr/edgarlr.com/_posts/quick-fix-to-css-animation-performance.md

 If you're gonna start adding css animations to your projects or if you're using them already, there's a few tips you should know that will help you improve your animation performance, optimize the rendering and prevent using unnecessary GPU.

 In case you need complex animations or transitions, I would really recommend you checking other alternatives like [framer's motion](https://github.com/framer/motion) for react, or similar dedicated libraries.
-This post wil focus on pure CSS animations.
+This post will focus on pure CSS animations.

 ## Perfomance on animations